October 6, 2017

 And remember, the lower your ongoing expenses are, the less you need to retire.
 Effectively, this means you’ll be able to save and invest more, reaching financial independence sooner.

-Currently, we have 2 smartphones and a laptop, all on prepaid.
+Currently, we have 2 smartphones on pre-paid plans.

 Competition is starting to heat up in the telco space.